Functional behavior assessment: Direct observation methods

 Direct observation methods involve is present to observe and record the problem behavior as it occurs.
 The goal of direct observation is to record the immediate antecedent and consequences that functions with the problem behavior within a natural environment.
 The main advantage of direct observation is that the antecedents and consequences are recorded as it happens instead of recollection of memory.
 Therefore, the information recorded is generally more accurate.
 The main disadvantage of direct observation is it requires a considerable amount of time and effort to implement.
 Another thing about direct observation is, like indirect methods, it can only demonstrate a correlation but not a functional relationship.

 The observer of the direct observation method should be present in the natural environment when the problem behavior is most likely to occur.
 The observer should also be trained to record the problem behavior and its functional antecedent and consequences immediately, correctly and objectively.

 Direct observation can also be an ABC observation.
 Together with indirect methods, direct and indirect assessments are categorized as descriptive assessment because the antecedent and consequences are described from with memory of events.
 The information collected aids the development of a hypothesis, but to demonstrate a functional relationship, one must use the experimental method.

 Experimental methods

 Experimental methods involve manipulating either the antecedent or consequent variables to determine their influence on the problem behavior.
 This is the only method that can demonstrate a functional relationship between the antecedent stimulus or the reinforcing consequence and the problem behavior.
 The main advantage of the experimental method is the demonstration of a functional relationship.
 The main disadvantage of the experimental method is the extensive use of time and effort to create an experiment.

 Experimental methods can also be called experimental analysis or functional analysis.

-For more information please visit functional analysis.